 Specializing in the process design and development of “micromachines" (more commonly referred to as MEMS) for the communications, life sciences, energy, and transportation sectors, Micralyne’s A-list clientele include Kodak, JDSU, Hyundai among other innovative Fortune 500 companies, and high-tech start-ups.

 As pioneers of the 21st century, Micralyne makes our world a smaller place — evolving technology platforms that make the Internet and telecommunications possible, aiding NASA‘s successful mission to find water on the moon, and developing implantable glucose sensors for diabetics.

 Urban Jungle managed all of Micralyne’s marketing efforts from 2009-2010.
 Our work helped Micralyne expand its market within western Europe and Asia, and elevate its appeal among international high-end device developers.

-This case story focuses on the reputation-building work that Urban Jungle developed for an organization with an international market, a diverse audience, and a complex relationship of internal and external stakeholders.
+This case study focuses on the reputation-building work that Urban Jungle developed for an organization with an international market, a diverse audience, and a complex relationship of internal and external stakeholders.

 Micralyne had seen significant increases in company size and revenue since its inception as a University of Alberta owned not-for-profit entity in the 1980’s.
-In the early 2000’s its reputation was extremely strong, but through growing pains, “corporate arrogance,” being saddled with a declining revenue stream, staff cutbacks, and a world-wide economic crisis, its reputation was suffering.
+In the early 2000’s, its reputation was extremely strong, but through growing pains, a declining revenue stream, staff cutbacks, and a world-wide economic crisis, its reputation was suffering.